shrutisharma27/7targets-docs/_posts/2020-01-02-create-your-assistant.md

 Click the button to create your Assistant and go to the next step.

 ## Use Exchange Server
+If you want your Assistant to send email from your company domain instead of `yourcompany.7ts-e.com` then you can use this features.

-While adding or creating Assistant, there is an option `I want to use my own domain`.
+While creating Assistant, there is an option `I want to use my own domain`.
 On clicking it, you would be asked to authorize the email/account you want to use for the Assistant being created.
+This will be Assistant's email id.

-Assistant will send emails from this email id using the authorized account.
-As well Assistant will read the email responses received and act accordingly.
+Assistant will send emails from using this authorized account.
+As well, Assistant will read the email responses received on this email address.

 If you need a specific email id for your assistant then create one in your Exchange account and use that to authorize while creating an Assistant.